CHEM 1100 - Chemistry IA

 - Assessment must maintain academic standards.

+Due to the current COVID-19 situation modified arrangements have been made to assessments to facilitate remote learning and teaching.
 Assessment task Type of assessment Percentage of total assessment for grading purposes # Hurdle

 Yes or No #